microsoft/pxt-arcade/docs/courses/csintro/loops/projectile-from.md

 `, 10, 0, SpriteKind.Cloud)
 ```

-There isn't all that much to this code; it spawns a cloud, which slowly moves across the screen.
+There is not all that much to this code; it spawns a cloud, which slowly moves across the screen.
 However, what if we want to make the cloud rain?
 We can do this by adding projectiles that are emitted from the cloud itself!

 ## Example #2b: Cloud projectile that emits projectile rain